 You work hard at making your business a success because you love what you do—not because you love balancing the books.
 But accounting is a business essential that’s crucially important to your success as a startup.

-Understand your financial story.
+Understand your financial story

-- The Balance Sheet is a snap shot of your finances on a given day.
+- The Balance Sheet is a snapshot of your finances on a given day.

 - Income Statements show a business’s progress over a set period of time.